Dayton Burglary Lawyer

 - Commercial Burglary: When a person unlawfully enters a business or commercial property with criminal intent.

-- Burglary of a Vehicle: This involves unlawfully entering a vehicle with the intent to commit a crime, typically theft.
+- Burglary of a Vehicle: This involves unlawfully entering a vehicle with the intent to commit a crime, usually theft.

-Burglary is considered a felony in Texas and carries significant penalties, but the charges and sentences may vary based on the circumstances.
+Burglary is considered a felony in Texas and carries significant penalties.
+The charges and sentences vary depending on the circumstances.

 Penalties for Burglary in Texas

-Burglary charges in Texas come with severe penalties that can impact your life for years to come.
-The severity of the penalties depends on the degree of the burglary charge and the specific facts of the case.
+Burglary charges in Texas carry severe penalties that can affect you for years.
+The seriousness of the penalties depends on the degree of the charge and specific facts of the case.
 Potential penalties include:

 - Class A Misdemeanor (Burglary of a Vehicle): Up to one year in jail and fines up to $4,000.